-If you are planning on moving to Fort Myers, you may want to know whether your move can be used as a tax write off or not.
-Unfortunately, when doing your taxes, there are a lot of guidelines the Internal Revenue Service requires.
+If you are planning on moving to Fort Myers, you may want to know whether your move can be used as a tax write-off or not.
+Unfortunately, when doing your taxes, there are a lot of guidelines the Internal Revenue Service (IRS) requires.
 And when it comes to moving, the IRS has strict rules on who can claim moving expenses on their tax return.

 Distance Test Standards

 As a reminder, when you start spending money on your upcoming move, make sure to keep all of your receipts.
 If you decide to use a tax accountant by the end of your move and the end of the fiscal year, having your receipts will make deducting your moving expenses a quick and easier process!

 For all your moving needs in Fort Myers and the United States, contact our reliable team of movers!!
 We offer a free, no-obligation quote.